nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 * 1667 PRs merged (1760 commits)
 * 893 issues closed
 * 15 new stdlib modules
-* new features in >40 stdlib modules, including major improvements to 10 commonly used modules.
+* new features in more than 40 stdlib modules, including major improvements to 10 commonly used modules.
 * documentation and minor improvements to 170 modules, including 312 new runnable examples
 * 280 new nimble packages

-Nim made its first entry in TIOBE index in 2017 at position 129, last year it entered the top-100, and in the last 2 months the top-50 (https://forum.nim-lang.org/t/8297).
+Nim made its first entry in TIOBE index in 2017 at position 129, last year it entered the top-100, and in the last 2 months the top-50 ([https://forum.nim-lang.org/t/8297](https://forum.nim-lang.org/t/8297)).
 We hope this release will reinforce this trend, building on Nim's core strengths: a practical, compiled systems programming language; offering C-like performance and portability;
 Python-like syntax; LISP-like flexibility; strong C, C++, JS, Python interop;
 and best-in class metaprogramming.

 This release includes improvements in the following areas:
-* new language features (user defined literals, private imports, strict effects, `iterable[T]`, dot-like operators, block arguments with optional parameters)
+* new language features (user-defined literals, private imports, strict effects, `iterable[T]`, dot-like operators, block arguments with optional parameters)
 * new compiler features (`nim --eval:cmd`, custom nimscript extensions, customizable compiler messages)
 * major improvements to `--gc:arc` and `--gc:orc`
 * correctness and performance of integer and float parsing and rendering in all backends
 * significant improvements in error messages, showing useful context
-* doc generation logic and documentation, in particular `runnableExamples` now works in more contexts and replaces `code-block`.
+* documentation generation logic and documentation, in particular `runnableExamples` now works in more contexts
-* made JS, VM and nimscript backend more consistent with C backend, allowing more modules to work with those backends, including the imports from `std/prelude`; the test suite now standardizes on testing stdlib modules on each major backend (C, JS, VM).
+* JS, VM and nimscript backend are more consistent with C backend, allowing more modules to work with those backends, including the imports from `std/prelude`; the test suite now standardizes on testing stdlib modules on each major backend (C, JS, VM).
 * support for Apple silicon/M1, 32-bit RISC-V, CROSSOS, improved support for NodeJS backend
 * major improvements to the following modules: `system`, `math`, `random`, `json`, `jsonutils`, `os`, `typetraits`, `wrapnils`, `lists`, `hashes` including performance improvements
 * deprecated a number of error prone or redundant mis-features